 Visiting Historical Hobart With Kids

-By: Natalie Roach, ellaslist explorer
+By: Jodi Byrne, ellaslist explorer

 Hobart has a rich history and is as close to a European city as you’ll get in Australia.
 It has an abundance of fresh produce and it’s a great place to take kids.
 A city full of history, great food and wine, nature all around and only an hour’s flight from Melbourne and two hours from Sydney.